 Cognitive Behavior Therapy

-Cognitive Behavioral Therapy (CBT) is a goal-oriented, short-term therapy approach to problem solving.
+Cognitive Behavioral Therapy (CBT) is a goal-oriented, short-term therapy approach targeting “here and now” problem solving.
 CBT, which was developed by Aaron Beck, MD, focuses on the idea that our thoughts influence our mood and behavior.
 By altering our thoughts, we can change our behaviors and emotions.
-CBT tends to be short and lasts only about 4-7 months, with one 50-minute session per week.
-CBT is primarily used to treat anxiety and depression, but has been empirically supported to also work with a variety of other problems.
-Sessions typically begin with a weekly check-in, followed by setting a session agenda, where the therapist gives summaries as needed.
-The therapist will then assign the client homework and summarizes the session, giving feedback as needed.
+CBT tends to be a short-term, typically lasting between 4-7 months, with one 50-minute session per week.
+CBT is primarily used to treat anxiety and depression, but has been empirically supported to be effective with a variety of other presenting problems.
+Sessions typically begin with a weekly check-in, followed by setting a session agenda, where the therapist works with the client on each item using a variety of cognitive and behavioral interventions.
+The therapist will then assign the client homework and summarizes the session, giving and receiving feedback as needed.

 Family Focused Treatment